jallen98/LovelyEngine/README.md

-# Building
+# Building and Running
-WARNING: Local files paths in `main.cpp`.
-This will be changed once the initial graphics pipeline is finished.
-Change these paths to correctly load resources.
 1. `mkdir build && cd build`
 2. `cmake ..` or `cmake -D BUILD_WITH_TESTS=ON ..`
 3. `make`
+4. Running requires providing the absolulte path to the `res` directory of this repo
+   a.
+For example `bin/LovelyEngine /home/jallen/LovelyEngine/res`
-4. `bin/LovelyEngine` to run executable or `bin/LovelyEngineTest` to run tests
+   b. or `bin/LovelyEngineTest` to run tests

 # Screenshots
 ![ ](https://github.com/jallen98/LovelyEngine/blob/develop/docs/Demos/cubes.PNG)